Combining Example-Based and Rule-Based Program Transformations to Resolve Build Conflicts: Threats to Validity

 \section{Threats to Validity}

 \emph{Threats to External Validity.} Our evaluation dataset consists of 88 real-world build conflicts, spanning 21 distinct conflict types.
 However, the program contexts and conflict patterns covered by this dataset may not fully capture the diversity of build conflicts in real world. \toolbb includes 16 well-defined rules of handling frequently occurring conflicts.
-Although they cover all the typical conflict-resolution strategies we are aware of, they may not include all the frequently applied strategies in reality.
+Although they cover all the typical conflict-resolution strategies mentioned by prior work~\cite{da2022build,Shen2022}, they may not include all the frequently applied strategies in reality.
 In the future, to enhance our research representativeness, we will (1) expand our dataset to include more merging scenarios, and (2) enlarge the ruleset of \toolbb whenever possible.

 \emph{Threats to Internal Validity.} \toolba leverages the threshold 0.618 to decide whether two AST nodes are similar enough to have a value match, because prior work~\cite{Shen2019} shows that this setting led to reasonably good results.
 However, there can be scenarios where two matching AST nodes have a lower similarity score than 0.618, disabling \toolba to apply edits as expected.
 In the future, we will explore better ways of node matching.